1. Home

 There’s an increase in the number of lenders cutting up-front fees – according to Which? one in five remortgaging products are being offered on a no-fee basis.
 Cashback incentives are also on the rise.

-However it is possible for first time buyers to buy to let.
-In July 2019 online mortgage broker Habito announced it was launching a mortgage range for buy to let landlords, aimed specifically at first time buyers as well as self-employed, retired or older landlords.
-With a choice of fixed rate timeframes and no minimum income required, mortgages like these could be ideal for a first time buyer looking to buy to let.
+In July 2019 online mortgage broker Habito announced it was launching a mortgage range for BTL landlords, aimed specifically at first time buyers as well as self-employed, retired, or older landlords.
+With a choice of fixed rate timeframes and no minimum income required, mortgages like these could be ideal for a First Time Buyer looking to Buy to Let.

 Don’t worry though – if buying to let isn’t for you, there are other ways to save for a deposit.